Dessia-tech/dessia_bot_template/README.md

 1. **Fill in the Excel File**

-Open the file PackageTemplate_Inputs.xlsx, and fill in the following fields:
+Open the file Template_Inputs.xlsx, and fill in the following fields:

    - **Package Name**: This is the unique name of your Python package.
 It should be all lowercase and use underscores to separate words (e.g., my_package).
    - **Short Description**: A concise summary of what your package does.
 This will appear in package listings and should be clear and to the point.
 Aim for one sentence.